dr2633/cuda-guides/README.md

 ## Contributing

 Contributions are encourages!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests.

-Feel free to reach out to me at derek.rosenzweig1@gmail.com with any questions or suggestions.
+Feel free to reach out to me at derek.rosenzweig1@gmail.com with any questions.
+Actively looking for collaborators!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.